bbauska/Anti-Project-2025/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Allow Discrimination Based on Sexual Orientation and Gender Identity</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>● Project 2025 called on a new president to restrict sex discrimination protections in regards to
+<p>Project 2025 called on a new president to restrict sex discrimination protections in regards to
 sexual orientation and transgender status in the context of hiring and firing.
 “Restrict the application of Bostock.
 The new Administration should restrict Bostock’s application of sex discrimination protections to sexual orientation and transgender status in the context of hiring and firing.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 called on the next president to “rescind regulations prohibiting discrimination on the
+<p>Project 2025 called on the next president to “rescind regulations prohibiting discrimination on the
 basis of sexual orientation, gender identity, transgender status, and sex characteristics.”
 “Rescind regulations prohibiting discrimination on the basis of sexual orientation, gender identity, transgender status, and sex characteristics.
 The President should direct agencies to rescind regulations interpreting